 Why does the anatomy of the knee matter?
 The location and severity of the injury, along with other factors like individual fitness, age, and overall health of the patient generally determine how it is treated.
 A mild to moderate tear to a ligament, for example, may respond to conservative non-surgical treatments, while more severe tears or those that do not respond to physical therapy and medication may require surgery.

-Knee Revision Treatment in Beverly Hills
+Knee Revision Treatment in Los Angeles

 For patients with extensive damage to large parts of the knee joint, most commonly through age-related wear and tear, osteoarthritis, or rheumatoid arthritis, replacing the deteriorated joint with a prosthesis is often the best option to alleviate chronic knee pain, instability, and problems with movement.